 Students are expected to be on time for all lessons and appointments.
-When a student is absent due to illness or another legitimate reason, parents are requested to contact the school between 8.00 - 8.30 the same day by sending an email to the class teacher via Social Schools (primary) or absence@internationalschooldelft.org (secondary), stating the full name and class of your child, and the reason for illness.
+When a student is absent due to illness or another legitimate reason, parents are requested to contact the school between 8.00 - 8.30 the same day by sending a message to the class teacher via the Toddle parent app (Primary) or in Secondary school, by sending an email to: absence@internationalschooldelft.org, stating the full name and class of your child, and the reason for illness.